jeremykendall/php-domain-parser/README.md

 **If the instantiation does not work an exception will be thrown.**

-**WARNING:**
+> [!WARNING]

-**You should never resolve domain name this way in production, without, at least, a caching mechanism to reduce PSL downloads.**
+> You SHOULD never resolve domain name this way in production, without, at least, a caching mechanism to reduce external resource downloads.

-**Using the Public Suffix List to determine what is a valid domain name and what isn't is dangerous, particularly in these days when new gTLDs are arriving at a rapid pace.**
+> Using the Public Suffix List to determine what is a valid domain name and what isn't is dangerous, and MAY lead to errors because of new gTLDs being registered on a regular basis.

-**If you are looking to know the validity of a Top Level Domain, the IANA Top Level Domain List is the proper source for this information or alternatively consider using directly the DNS.**
+> If you are looking to know the validity of a Top Level Domain, you MUST use the IANA Top Level Domain List as the proper source for this information or alternatively the DNS.

-**If you must use this library for any of the above purposes, please consider integrating an updating mechanism into your software.**
+> If you MUST use this library for any of the above purposes, you SHOULD consider integrating an updating mechanism into your software.

-**For more information go to the [Managing external data source section](#managing-the-package-external-resources)**
+> For more information go to the [Managing external data source section](#managing-the-package-external-resources)**

 ### Resolved domain information.